A.J. Brown Player Prop Bets for the NFL Playoffs | Tennessee vs. Cincinnati 1/22/2022

 - In his one matchup against the Bengals, Brown's 24 receiving yards total is 48.5 less than his over/under for Saturday's game (72.5).

-- Brown caught a touchdown pass in that game against the Bengals.
+- Brown caught a touchdown pass in that contest against the Bengals.

-- This week Brown will face the NFL's 27th-ranked pass defense (264.6 yards allowed per game).
+- The Bengals have the NFL's 27th-ranked pass defense this season, allowing 264.6 yards per game through the air.

-- With 26 passing TDs allowed this year, the Bengals defense is ranked 13th in the league.
+- With 26 passing TDs allowed this year, the Bengals defense is ranked 13th in the NFL.

 Recent Performances

-- In last week's outing against the Texans, Brown totaled 68 yards on four receptions (averaging 17 yards per grab) while scoring one touchdown.
+- In last week's game against the Texans, Brown recorded four catches for 68 yards (17 yards per catch) and scored one touchdown.

-- Over his last three outings, Brown racked up 17 catches on 27 targets and averaged 84.7 receiving yards with two touchdowns.
+- Brown's over his last three outings stat line reveals 17 catches for 254 yards and two touchdowns.
+He averaged 84.7 yards per game, and was targeted 27 times.

 Brown's Tennessee Teammates